dvdvgt/se-tutorial-7/README.md

-This repository contains all materials and other things of interest from weekly tutorial.
+This repository contains all materials and other things of interest from the weekly tutorials.

 # Usage